openkim/openkim-items-wiki/wiki/model-drivers/0770/7503/4781/001/MD_077075034781_001/wikipage.md

 ## Description
 This **Model Driver** utilizes the Tersoff potential, originally used for Silicon in its seminal publication by Tersoff in 1988.
-It can be applied to the T2 and T3 bond order models.
+It can be applied to the T2 and T3 bond order models, which are simply different parameter sets for this form.

 ## Parameters
 Symbols used in the model (noting that $$\alpha$$ is set to zero for this implementation of the model):